Laços de Sangue: Plot

-In 1984, two sisters, Inês and Marta, fall into the strong currents of a river while fighting each other over a doll.
-Their father manages to save Inês, the oldest of the two, but Marta is nowhere to be found and is presumed dead.
-Their mother, pregnant of a boy, witnesses everything, and grieves the death of her husband (who died rescuing his daughters), and supposedly, of her youngest daughter.
+In 1984, two sisters, Inês and Marta have a picnic with their parents by a river.
+As they start fighting over a doll, both fall into the strong currents of a river.
+Their father jumps in the water and manages to save Inês, the oldest, but Marta is nowhere to be found and is presumed dead.
+Their mother, pregnant with a boy, witnesses everything, and grieves the death of her husband (who died rescuing his daughters), and supposedly, of her youngest daughter.